OofMon2301/2023-UNI-Vault/2023/Semester 1 2023/MATH1050/Chapter 5 - Matrices.md

 For a $3 \times 3$  (or larger) matrix, understand the following method for calculating determinants.

-### Calculating the determinant of a square matrix
+### Calculating the Determinant of a Square Matrix

 For the element $a_{ij}$ in a matrix $A$, define the $cofactor$ of $a_{ij}$ to be $(-1)^{i+j}$ times the determinant of the matrix obtained from $A$ by deleting row $i$ and column $j$.